learn-co-curriculum/ruby-lecture-reading-error-messages/README.md

 command will show the error messages for you to decode.
 Moving forward though, you'll be reading error messages mainly through running the test suite.

-Get started by opening this lab by pressing the Open button on the toolbar so you can follow along with the video and solve this lab.
+Click the Fork button to make a copy of this lesson, then clone and download it so you can code along in your local environment.

 ## Objectives